'Mindhunter' Season 2 Will Focus On A Particularly Disturbing Murder Investigation

 Advertisement

 That's a surprise to anyone who was assuming that the many hints in the first season of Mindhunter about Dennis, the ADT Security employee, meant that the focus would be on BTK Killer Dennis Rader.
-Then again, since season 1 didn't have a central mystery, we shouldn't assume that Fincher was necessarily informing us that season 2 will be solely about the Atlanta investigation.
+Then again, since season one didn't have a central mystery, we shouldn't assume that Fincher was necessarily informing us that season two will be solely about the Atlanta investigation.

 The "Atlanta child murders" refers to the killing of 28 Black children, teens and young adults from 1979-81 in the Atlanta area.
 FBI Agent John E. Douglas, the man on whom Jonathan Groff's Ford is based, was a profiler on that case.
 While Wayne Williams was convicted for two of the murders, and the investigators believe he was responsible for the others, he still maintains his innocence to this day.